CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 1. Once you add a title and description, click the cog next to the `Reviewers` feature on the right bar and select your course contact as the reviewer from the drop-down menu.
 If you do not have the option to add a reviewer, do step 9 and then add the reviewer after.
 1. Now, click "Create pull request".

 You have successfully made a second pull request!
 Wait for your PR to be reviewed and merged.
-Once your PR has been merged, close this issue and move on to the next one.
+Once your PR has been merged, read the next section.

 </details>